PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Experiment

-In this section, we present the experiments on image classification datasets to address RQ2, shown in Table~\ref{tab:cv}.
+\textbf{Image Classification.} In this section, we conduct experiments on image classification tasks to address RQ2, {\name} uses depth of 6, and results are shown in Tab~\ref{tab:cv}.
 From the table, {\name} significantly outperforms LoRA and FourierFT using the same number of trainable parameters.
 Specifically, {\name} achieves performance improvements of 11.05\%, 7.30\%, and 26.02\% compared to LoRA, FourierFT, and LP, respectively.
-Furthermore, compared to FFT (86.49\%), the proposed {\name} (86.15\%) shows almost no performance drop while using only 0.3\% of the trainable parameters required by FFT.
-This demonstrates that {\name} exhibits exceptional adaptation capability not only on NLP tasks but also on vision tasks.
+Furthermore, compared to FFT, the proposed {\name} shows negligible performance drop (86.49\% v.s.
+86.34\%), while using only 0.3\% of the trainable parameters required by FFT.
+This demonstrates that {\name} exhibits exceptional adaptation capability not only on NLP tasks, but also on vision tasks as well.
 Additionally, it verifies the effectiveness of the nonlinear adaptation used in {\name}.